Clayfield Home Renovation & External Works

 The rear of the house now has a modern interpretation of the gable roof introduced over a new patio area and joining to the existing house.
 This brings a new form of appeal to the rear which captures the summer breezes and light into the existing house and creates an inviting outdoor space for entertaining.

-The existing backyard become a new paved courtyard with an enhanced garden area.
-A new extension was added to the side of the existing garage at the back of the house to allow for 2 car bay widths at the back and a laundry and ensuite space on the front end plus access.
+The existing backyard is now a paved courtyard with an enhanced garden area.
+A new extension was added to the side of the garage at the back of the house to allow for two car bay widths at the back and a laundry and ensuite space on the front end plus access.

 Clayfield History and Architecture

-Clayfield is approx 7 kilometres from Brisbane city.
-Older brick apartments along with new townhouses/terraced houses are common in Clayfield.
-Houses vary from Queenslanders on big blocks of land to modern luxury homes.
+Clayfield is approximately seven kilometres from Brisbane city.
+Older brick apartments along with new townhouses/terraced houses are standard in Clayfield.
+Clayfield houses can vary from Queenslanders on big blocks of land to modern luxury homes.

 Contact dion seminara architecture now to begin your project.